igvteam/juicebox.js/index.md

 __Change resolution__

 * Select a different resolution from the pulldown menu.
-* Click on the lock icon to enable/disable the resolution menu.
 * Note that changing resolution by zooming or with the resolution pulldown changes the bin size and thus the counts per bin.
 This necessitates a scale change.
+* Click on the lock icon to fix the resolution at its current value.

 ### Contact Map Color Scale

-By default, the contact map is drawn in red.
+* By default, the contact map is drawn in red.
 Heatmap pixels are colored from white (for map value = 0) to red (for a specified max map value).
-You can adjust the max map value by entering a value in the text box or using the - / + buttons.
-To use a different color for the heatmap, click on the red square next to the color value box and select a color from the palette that pops up.
+* You can adjust the max map value by entering a value in the text box or using the - / + buttons.
+* To use a different color for the heatmap, click on the red square next to the color value box and select a color from the palette that pops up.

 ### Tracks

 * Genome tracks and 2D annotations can be loaded from the `Load Tracks` menu.
 * The ENCODE option searches a database for all supported track types for supported genomes.
 This can take some time to initialize (5-10 seconds) on first use.
-* Manage track properties by clicking on the 3-line icon i
+* To manage properties of loaded tracks, click on the 3-line icon in the upper-right corner of the map panel and then click on `Tracks` or `2D Annotations`.
+A panel will pop up that will all you to change track colors, rearrange the track order, remove tracks.

 ### Load Local File or by URL